-The first item on your cloud readiness assessment checklist is to examine your existing technology, including all applications, workflows, infrastructure and data.
-Do you have infrastructure nearing end of life?
+The first item on your cloud readiness assessment checklist is to examine your existing technology, including all applications, workflows, infrastructure, and data.
+Do you have infrastructure nearing the end of life?
 Are you going to migrate business-critical data or applications?
-How interconnected are the systems you’re planning to move with the rest of your IT infrastructure?
+How interconnected are the systems you plan to move with the rest of your IT infrastructure?
 What tools do you have that will help facilitate a smooth transition?

 Many organizations make the critical mistake of thinking that a move to the cloud is all about technology.
-But your cloud readiness assessment should also include considerations about how the move will impact the people who interact with your systems: namely, your staff and your customers.
+But your cloud readiness assessment should also consider how the move will impact the people who interact with your systems: your staff and your customers.

 - Are you prepared to retrain or redeploy employees so you can maximize the benefits of the cloud?
 Some of your team’s tasks may now disappear or be automated.
 New tasks may appear.
 And all your staff should understand new processes and security measures.

-- Will your migration disrupt services to your customers or require them to adapt the way they consume what you offer?
+- Will your migration disrupt services to your customers or require them to adapt how they consume what you offer?
 How will you prepare for that?
-Can the disruption be minimized or should you accept it and offer users some form of explanation or compensation?
+Can the disruption be minimized or should you accept it and offer users some explanation or compensation?

 A transition to the cloud may represent a huge improvement for your operations.
 But improvement is still a change.
-Your cloud readiness assessment must also include spending some time examining how the move will affect your business processes.
-Should you transition to a cloud platform in phases or move everything at once?
+Your cloud readiness assessment must also examine how the move will affect your business processes.
+Should you transition to a cloud platform in phases or move everything simultaneously?
 How will responsibilities shift with the move?
 Do you have security concerns specific to your business or industry for which you need to account?
-Are you obligated to maintain compliance with industry or government standards, or customer contracts?
+Are you obligated to maintain compliance with industry or government standards or customer contracts?

 Cost vs. Benefits

 Once you’ve examined all the factors we’ve already discussed, the final stage of your cloud readiness assessment is to weigh the costs against the benefits.
 How much do you stand to gain from a cloud transition?
 And what will it cost you?
-A move to the cloud often represents savings in terms of ongoing operational expenses — but identifying the other associated costs is key to a smooth transition.
+Moving to the cloud often represents savings regarding ongoing operational expenses — but identifying the other associated costs is key to a smooth transition.